How Long Does It Take to See Results From SEO Work?

 After your content is live, don’t assume Google and other search engines instantly recognize and rank your pages.

-Crawling and indexing take time, especially when it comes to new or less authoritative sites.
+Crawling and indexing take time, especially for new or less authoritative sites.

 It can take days, weeks, or even months for Google to fully index your changes, which delays visible improvements in rankings.